Quality Standard

 0

-ship without passing
+ship without passing every check

 Every skill in the catalog carries this standard.

-105 certified combinations.
-96 checks.
+800 certified combinations.
+Dynamic platform checks.
 Zero exceptions.

 See every certified skill →